recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 and the people and organizations who preserve them.

-**Pilot episodes of the podcast will be available starting in December 2023!** Episodes will feature sounds from the collections we have supported, interviews with voices from the audio preservation community, and updates on our activities and programs.
+**Pilot episodes of the podcast will be available starting in 2024!** Episodes will feature sounds from the collections we have supported, interviews with voices from the audio preservation community, and updates on our activities and programs.